suraj-prasad-rout/PRODIGY_CS_05/README.md

-it is a Network packet sniffer tool
+It is a Network packet sniffer tool